janexner/site-infrastructure-tests/README.md

 Each sub-element of `pagesToTest` must contain a `pageURL` element.
 It can further contain elements that specify which tests should be run.

 Those elements have two parts: the name of the test class, plus parameters that the test class can interpret.
-Section 2.2 and below show the test class names and parameters as currently implemented.
+The below show the test class names and parameters as currently implemented.

 ### `pageURL`